 Weighing the Differences and Similarities of Pro Fee Coding and Facility Coding

 What are the differences and similarities between ProFee Coding and Facility Coding?
 Physician group acquisition by major health systems remains a common trend in the industry.
 One survey of over 8,700 physicians indicates that only 31% of physicians surveyed identify as an independent practice owner or partner as of 2018.
 This is down from 48.5% in 2012, a whopping 35% decrease in independently owned practices in only 6 years (Merritt Hawkins, 2018).
-Do you have concerns on how to increase pro fee coding accuracy?
+Do you have concerns on how to increase professional fee coding accuracy?
 Review our case study on the implementations of a coding quality improvement plan, which resulted in a 17% increase in CPT accuracy and 18% in DX accuracy, over 33 months.
-If your organization is considering outsourcing your coding and auditing needs, review our previous article that debunks the common myths of outsourcing and describes the benefits that working with consultants can bring.

-If the answer to any of these questions is the facility side coding/HIM department, the facility management might be in for a significant surprise.
+If the answer to any of these questions is the facility side coding/HIM department, the facility management might be in for a significant surprise and encounter challenges in the profee coding department.
 As a consultant, I have received this question many times when an abrupt acquisition takes place: “We just acquired a large physician group.
 ProFee coding and billing aren’t THAT different, right?”

 Before discussing the coding differences, it is also imperative to understand the billing and reimbursement differences between ProFee and the facility.

-The major difference in ProFee culture is the personal aspect of coding to properly reimburse providers for work performed.
+The major difference in professional fee services culture is the personal aspect of coding to properly reimburse providers for work performed.
 In other words, ProFee directly impacts someone’s paycheck, code-for-code, chart-for-chart.
 Here are some pro fee coding examples:

 • APCs vs. RVUs